Wilderness Medical Field Protocols:

-These protocols have been developed for use by appropriately trained individuals that regularly work in remote environments.
-They are based on the principles taught by Center for Wilderness Safety in Wilderness EMT (WEMT), Wilderness First Responder (WFR), Wilderness Advanced First Aid (WAFA), Wilderness First Aid Afloat (WFAA), and Wilderness First Aid (WFA) courses.
+The following wilderness medical field protocols have been developed for use by appropriately trained individuals that regularly work in remote environments.
+They are based on the principles taught by Center for Wilderness Safety and are authorized for use in a Wilderness context ONLY, with proper training and certification.

-Authorization for use of these protocols is granted to employees of the above-named employer only under the following conditions:
+Authorization for use of these protocols is granted to employees of an employer for whom ALL of the following conditions are met:

 - The employee is on the job for the above-named employer.